campworkcoeman/campworkcoeman.org/summer-camp/overnight-camping.md

 ## Unit Camping

 Scouting units are able to reserve inner loop campsites (Nathan Hale, Baden Powell, Tunxis, Kahagon, Seton, Outpost) any night of the week all summer (Friday and Saturday night must be reserved together).
 Canvas tents with cots, canopies, latrines, and showers will be available.
 If units bring their own food, ice and/or refrigeration may be available upon request.
-Additionally, prepared food is available for purchase with sufficient notice; please contact [Lou Seiser](lseiser@campworkcoeman.org) for details.
+Additionally, prepared food is available for purchase with sufficient notice; please see the [order form]({{ site.url }}/pdf/2022/2022-cw-meal-order-form.pdf) for details.

 > %list-group%
 > <a href="https://campreservation.com/066/Camps/636" class="list-group-item">2022 Summer Campsite and Facility Reservations</a>